oglili/Bonny-State-Bonus-api/README.md

 ### Prerequisites

-To run this api application a Web Server is required.
-An integrated solution to run local web server, php and MySQL all in once, such as, [XAMPP] is all you need.
+To run this api application a Web Server is required such as Apache.
+An integrated solution to run local web server can be used [XAMPP] and the likes.

 ### Usage

 1. Clone the repository or download the zip file.

-2. Open the folder in your editor and create a config.php file.
+2. Open the folder in your editor and create a config.php file raplacing the required data.

    ```sh
    return [